webrecorder/browsertrix/docs/deploy/proxies.md

 The proxy settings can be be configured in the super-admin UI by clicking on the 'Edit Proxies...' next to each organization.

-### Default Proxies
+### Default Proxy

-The `default_proxy` field can optionally be set to the id for one of the proxies in the `proxies` list.
+The `default_proxy` field in the root of the Helm values file can optionally be set to the id for one of the available proxies list.
 If set, the default proxy will be used for all crawls that do not have an alternate proxy set in the workflow configuration.
 This can be useful if Browsertrix is deployed on a private network and requires a proxy to access the outside world.

+This is a deployment-wide setting and is not shown to users, and is designed for admins to route all traffic through a designated proxy.
+Browsertrix will fail to start if the default proxy is not listed in the available proxies.

 ## Deployment